wp-plugins/sem-external-links/readme.txt

 - Add rel=nofollow to the links.
 (Note: You can use a rel="follow" attribute on links to override this.)
 - Open outgoing links in new windows.
 Note that this can damage your visitor's trust towards your site in that they can think your site used a pop-under.
 - Turn on "autolinks" functionality.
+- Domains/subdomains you wish to Exclude from processing.

 = Auto Links =